JosefinaAureaAmaro/00_Excel_VBA/README.md

 <p <p align="center"> Welcome! 👋 ; <br/>
 <b>This repository is the home of two excerises.</b><br/>
 The first is an indepth analysis on KickStarter database of 4,000 past projects.<br/>
-The second is a quick macro that developes two calculated fields Stock Exchange Ticker data. <br/></p>
+The second is a quick macro that developes two calculated fields reagrding Stock Exchange Ticker data. <br/></p>

 <h3> KickStarter Data Analysis </h3>